sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 * The accelerometer and gyroscope calibration is mandatory on INAV, and it’s a 6-step process (different from BetaFlight, which is an optional single-step process).
 Follow screen instructions and you’ll be fine.
 * For a fully autonomous multirotor (with automatic navigation capabilities like RTH and WP Missions), Flight Controller board must have an onboard barometer sensor.
 INAV can't navigate without one (on a multirotor aircraft).
 * Also, you have to cover the barometer sensor with a small piece of non-blocking foam, because the wind affects the sensor readings.
 This is the most common cause of altitude holding problems.
 * The GPS module must be fitted with a magnetometer sensor.
-GPS modules without mag sensor do not allows INAV to navigate (on a multirotor aircraft) and will only be useful for log purposes .
+GPS modules without a mag sensor do not allow INAV to navigate (on a multirotor aircraft) and will only be useful for loggin purposes.

 * GPS module must be mounted on a small mast pole to avoid magnetic interference from motors on the compass.
 5 or 6 centimeters above motors should be fine.